-- They need only one instruction if the MAC operation performs even the first saturation (the second one is carried out by the saturation logic), - and they need two instructions (MULT and ADD) if the multiplication result during their MAC operation is not saturated.
+- They need only one instruction if the MAC operation performs even the first saturation (the second one is performed by the saturation logic), - they need two instructions (MULT and ADD) if the multiplication result during their MAC operation is not saturated.
 In general, these DSPs cannot use their MAC instruction for a half rate codec implementation.